If you turn on your Lenovo laptop only for it to show nothing but a black screen, don’t panic. It’s often not hard to fix at all…

 Still got a black screen?
 Please try Fix 6, below.

 Fix 6: Perform a system restore

-If this black screen issue occurs only recently when you have done some changes to your computer, such as installing a new program or running a Windows update, chances are these changes are not very compatible with the operating system and trigger the black screen problem.
+If this black screen issue occurs only recently when you have made some changes to your computer, such as installing a new program or running a Windows update, chances are these changes are not very compatible with the operating system and trigger the black screen problem.
 So you should perform a system restore to revert your laptop to a previous state before these changes.

 1) On your keyboard, press the Windows logo key and type system restore, then click on Create a restore point once it shows up as a matching result.